caerphoto/velum/README.md

 generated, for use in URL routing, along with a timestamp, and all of these are stored with the title-less content.

+## Comments

+There is a fairly basic commenting system in place that simply stores comment author name, their URL (optional), and a plain-text comment limited to 3000 characters (not configurable yet).

+While comments are also stored in memory while the server is running, they are also backed up to a file (`content/comments.jsonl` by default) so they can be restored if the server needs to be restarted.
+The format, JSONL, is a line-based variant of JSON – each line is its own independent JSON object representing a single comment.

+Comments are rate-limited by IP address, to prevent some potential abuse.
+The limit is 2 seconds, and not currently configurable.
+There are some other options I want to explore in this area, including possible cookie-based 'authentication', and more.

+Comments are also write-only, and I'm not sure whether this is something I want to expand on.
+Making comments editable means implementing a whole system of user accounts, login, etc., and I'm just not sure it's worth the extra complication for what's supposed to be a lightweight blog engine.

 ## Getting started

 Assuming you have a functional Rust environment, you can compile and run the